cancelledbit/refiler/README.md

 # refiler
-This is file a filehosting system written with Slim 4.
+This is a filehosting system written with Slim 4.
 You can find it working instance at https://refiler.ru It also has telegram bot @refilerbot which you can use to upload files directly from TG The purpose of developing such system was a desire to understand basics of how modern frameworks do thier job under the hood.
 Anyway codestyle could be slightly bad cuz i made this project more than a year ago.